gburgett/blog/content/post/docker-cloud-is-neat.md

 +++

-After our recent marriage conference in Durres, I had some time off today so I decided to revisit how I'm hosting all my stuff.
+I had some time off today so I decided to revisit how I'm hosting all my stuff.
 One of my issues with using Amazon's container service is that they make you assign resource values to each container, and those are not flexible.
 So, I have to give each container high enough memory that it won't die, but then I run out of space on my server real quick.
 Since most of the stuff I want to host just sits idle the majority of the time, this wasn't ideal for me.

 I'd heard about Tutum before, so I went to check it out.
 It's another container management solution.
 It's since been acquired by Docker and rebranded as [docker cloud](https://cloud.docker.com).
 It's definitely got a slick interface, and looks to provide all the features I'll need.
 One that I particularly like is the "autoredeploy" switch, which automatically redeploys a container when you push a new image.
 Perfect for my blog.
 So, I set about getting it set up.